MA in History

 Effect of Progress Report Completion on Funding

 Completion of the Graduate Student Progress System forms by both student (Progress Report) and faculty (Advisor Response) is mandatory to maintain eligibility for any form of financial aid from the department.
-Receipt of financial aid requires confirmation by a student’s advisor that s/he is making satisfactory progress.
+Receipt of financial aid requires confirmation by a student’s advisor that they are making satisfactory progress.
 No student in the program who applies for or who is seeking renewal of financial aid will be eligible for aid without a complete and up-to-date Graduate Student Progress System Report on file.